-We leverage the magnetism of where our attention pools to develop our own micro-practices: Instead of creating a practice with a goal or idea in mind, we start with the doing, and practice noticing what we’re noticing while we do.
-We follow our interests, asking questions that help us get even closer to the thing we’re already noticing, almost as if we’re stumbling across the questions that have been there all along, and giving voice to them through our drawing or our dancing.
+We leverage the magnetism of where our attention pools to develop our own micro-practices.
+Instead of creating a practice with a goal or idea in mind, we start with the doing, and practice noticing our attention while we act.
+"Follow your interests," he instructs.
+"Ask questions that help you get even closer to the thing you're already noticing."
+It as if we're stumbling across the questions that have been there all along, giving voice to them through our drawing or our dancing.
 These are practices that birth themselves.

 Part VI: Performing Practice

 On Friday night, Jesse is rigor embodied.
-I see him perform a duet with Sara Shelton Mann, Raine/Vortex—a riveting cacophony of sense, sensation, words and movement.
-He moves almost the entire time with an electric energy, like he’s receiving and wringing sensation from every inch of his body.
+He performs a duet with Sara Shelton Mann, Raine/Vortex—a riveting cacophony of sense, sensation, words and movement.
+He moves for almost 30 minutes straight with an electric energy, like he’s receiving and wringing sensation from every inch of his body.
 At times tortured, at times sweet, at times slow and time-crunchingly cavernous, Jesse dances like an open channel.
 I imagine him as a weathervane for edges, energies, and pathways in the space that would otherwise remain invisible.
 Sara speaks over a loud and droning soundscore.
-Though her words are mostly subsumed by the noise, I get the sense she is conjuring something; or perhaps just naming what is already here.
+Though her words are mostly subsumed by the noise, she seems to be conjuring something; or perhaps just naming what is already here.

-The piece to me reads like a direct translation of what we’ve been working on in his workshop all week—how much input can we receive and still notice where our attention pools?
+The piece to me reads like a direct translation of what we’ve been working on all week—how much input can we receive and still notice where our attention pools?
 How can we respond to what we notice?
 And how physically-engaged can we make our continual asking and response?

 Part VII: My Attention Feels (Over)Saturated